-I’d like to take the opportunity to show you the trailer video of the Ultimate Hacking Keyboard, a high-end mechanical keyboard of which I’m the lead developer.
-Our keyboard is going to be kickstarted soon so you’re more than welcome to share it, follow us and subscribe to our list to get notified when our campaign starts.
+I want to take the opportunity to show you the trailer video of the Ultimate Hacking Keyboard, a high-end mechanical keyboard of which I’m the founder and lead developer.
+Our keyboard will be kickstarted soon, so please share it, follow us and subscribe to our list to get notified when our campaign starts.
 See you on UltimateHackingKeyboard.com!
-Cheers!

 I’ve started Coder Keymaps a long time ago to create a special keyboard mapping that’s the best for me.
 That idea is to map Hungarian characters in a special way using the Windows key.
 Take the standard US layout, keep a Windows key pressed and press an alphanumeric key which produces an accented character on Hungarian keyboards and voila: the key will produce the relevant Hungarian character.